If you apply for Youth Allowance, we’ll assess you as being dependent or independent for payment.

 - your parental home is in an inner regional, outer regional, remote or very remote area

-- you need to move away from the parental home to study, and
+- you need to move away from your parental home to study

-- over a 14 month period, earned 75% or more of Wage Level A of the National Training Wage Schedule included in a modern award, or
+- earned 75% or more of the National Training Wage Schedule rate in any 14 month period

 Unable to live at home